-When you join the dual accredited AMBA and CMI MBA at the University of Leicester, you will be making a significant investment in your future.
+When you join the accredited AMBA MBA at the University of Leicester, you will be making a significant investment in your future.
 Your decision to join the programme will be one of the most important decisions you will ever make.
 If you demand first-rate academic standards, are willing to have some of your basic managerial assumptions challenged, and are ready for the hard work involved, you will find studying the MBA programme to be a rewarding and enriching experience.

 Aims and Objectives

 - The MBA programme has been designed to cover the spectrum of management subjects, calling on a wide range of expertise.
 It allows you to concentrate on general management or to tailor the course to suit your individual career needs.

 - The Leicester MBA provides you with the skills necessary to become a competent and capable manager in today’s global business environment.
 The course will enhance your ability to evaluate and analyse evidence and implement appropriate solutions in any business environment.

 - You will develop the skills to think creatively and strategically about a wide range of business issues, alongside an awareness of cultural sensitivity and the ability to work in a cross-cultural, multi-national, team-based environment.

 We offer a three stage MBA to help you gain your qualification in 24 months.
 On the Leicester MBA by distance learning you will study seven core modules and two optional modules, followed by the Research Methods unit and then a 15,000 word dissertation.

 Once you have completed the month-long Academic Skills and Knowledge module, the order you study the modules within each stage of your programme will vary according to your start date.
 Each modular session is of four months duration and two modules are studied within session.

 |Marketing Design and Operations||2-5 or 6-9|